jjblues86/taskmaster/README.md

   Refactor your homepage’s RecyclerView to display all Task entities in your database.
 - Detail Page
   Ensure that the description and status of a tapped task are also displayed on the detail page, in addition to the title.
 (Note that you can accomplish this by passing along the entire Task entity, or by passing along only its ID in the intent.)
+- Today, your app will add a new activity for all tasks with a Recycler View showing all tasks.
+These tasks must be clickable.
+When clicked on, trigger a Toast that displays details about the task.

 ## To Run
 - Clone this repo